nasa/fprime/docs/UsersGuide/dev/porting-guide.md

     interfaces to be supported.

 4. OSAL support.
 Should a non-Linux operating system be needed to run on the platform, OSAL support files must be developed.
+See: [OS File Descriptions](./os-docs.md)

 Once these areas are implemented, the user should be able to run on a new system or platform.